Matho/electricity-saver/README.md

 ## 2. Build Docker image on Raspberry PI
 I recommend Raspberry PI 4 with minimum of 2GB ram.

+**Note:** You do not need to build docker image for this project.
+You can use the image from my Docker Hub - skip to next chapter.

 In config dir rename `secrets.yml.example` to `secrets.yml` and specify your secret value for production

 Build the app on the Raspberry PI (provide RAILS_MASTER_KEY env, which is output of config/master.key)